Monopoli the Town – Not the Game

 Gary and I had the pleasure of a day visit to Monopoli during our 2019 adventure.
 Our “home base” was Conversano and Monopoli was just a little further south on the train route.
 We enjoyed every moment of this day and hope to return one day.
 There were so many memorable moments and experiences that day.

 Monopoli is located at the heel of Italy’s boot and has been inhabited since 500 BC.
-The early Greek city that was founder here brought the name, “Monos Polis.” comes from the early Greek city that was founded here.
-This Italian town is not on most tourist’s “to-do lists,” but it should be.
+The early Greek city that was founded here brought the name, “Monos Polis.” comes from the early Greek city that was founded here.
+This Italian town is not on most tourists’ “to-do lists,” but it should be.

-After visiting this town, it’s funny so many people commented on our social media about the Hasbro board game… although, it is spelt differently.
-Cute comments about the different properties in the game and did we see “Boardwalk.”
+After visiting this town, it’s funny so many people commented on our social media about the Hasbro board game… although, it is spelled differently.
+Cute comments about the different properties in the game and sadly… we didn’t see “Boardwalk.”

 Take your time and walk through the small streets and take in the sense of this quaint town.
 These homes are all in shades of white and cream, showing their age.
 Shutters and door colors range from various shades of blue adding to the charm of the home.
 Vivid blue doors against the white houses, made me feel like I was in Greece.
 Flowerpots are artfully arranged near the doorways and in window boxes.
 The white homes along with the shoreline contrast with the blue Puglia sky.

 the charming streets of Monopoli